tomjoht/tomjoht.github.io/_restapicourse/pubapis_swagger_intro.md

 In short, implementing the specification gave me an education about API terminology, which in turn helped me describe the various components of my API in credible ways.

-Swagger may not be the right approach for every API, but if your API has fairly simple parameters, without many interdependencies between endpoints, and if it’s practical to explore the API without making the user’s data problematic, Swagger can be a powerful complement to your documentation.
+Swagger may not be the right approach for every API, but if your API has fairly simple parameters, without many interdependencies between endpoints, and if it's practical to explore the API without making the user's data problematic, Swagger can be a powerful complement to your documentation.
 You can give users the ability to try out requests and responses for themselves.

 With this interactive element, your documentation becomes more than just information.
 Through Swagger, you create a space for users to both read your documentation and experiment with your API at the same time.
 That combination tends to provide a powerful learning experience for users.

 ## Glossary

 API
 : Application Programming Interface.
 Enables different systems to interact with each other programmatically.
 Two types of APIs are web services and library-based APIs.

 cURL